-Step 3: Map Hotek key cutters in Commander
+Step 3: Map Hotek key cutters in Mews Operations

 You must complete key cutter mapping if:

-- The space numbers in Commander and the Hotek Interface System do not match exactly (for example, "004" and "4" is not an exact match).
+The space numbers in Mews Operations and the Hotek Interface System do not match exactly (for example, "004" and "4" is not an exact match).

-If all of your space numbers in Commander and the Hotek Interface System match and are more than three characters long, you can skip this step.
+If all of your space numbers in Mews Operations and the Hotek Interface System match and are more than three characters long, you can skip this step.

-- Repeat steps 1-5 for every space that needs to be mapped in Commander.
+Repeat steps 1-5 for every space that needs to be mapped in Mews Operations.